-TAGOAT Day Care Centre and Ferns Diocesan Assisted Pilgrimage to Lourdes each received a cheque for €1,200 at the November meeting of Wexford ICA Federation, held in the Riverbank House Hotel.
+Assisted Pilgrimage to Lourdes each received a cheque for €1,200 at the November meeting of Wexford ICA Federation, held in the Riverbank House Hotel.
 This money was raised from ICA Fun Run/Walks, organised by Anne O'Connor, sports officer, and held on September 22 at various venues throughout Co Wexford in atrocious weather conditions.

 In addition, Kilmore Quay, Ballyanne, Adamstown, Clonroche, Bree, Wexford Town, Inch and Bunclody guilds were the recipients of An Grianan scholarships bought from proceeds of the 'ICA has got Talent' competition.

-The ICA Memory Tree was on display and can be seen in New Ross Library over the Christmas season.
+be seen in New Ross Library over the Christmas season.
 Bree ICA were congratulated on winning 'Best community project to improve Accessibility to Infrastructure' for the Bree ICA Garden entry.
-Mary Somers won the Autumn Foliage Arrangement, Marian McCauley, Bree, was winner of Best Lemon Drizzle Cake, and will represent Wexford at the National Sugarcraft Show in February.
+Mary Somers won the Autumn Foliage Arrangement, Marian McCauley, Bree was winner of Best Lemon Drizzle Cake, and will represent Wexford at the National Sugarcraft Show in February.
 Best Carrot and Pineapple Cake with Coconut, a competition sponsored by Gem Pack Foods, was won by Mary D'Arcy, Ballyfad.
 She will represent Wexford at the National final in An Grianan next March.